The Swallows of Kabul: Plot

 Mullah Bashir preaches on how the Western world is evil.
-Meanwhile, Zunaira sits outside in the hot sun for two hours, stewing over her fate as a woman in Taliban society, and coming to terms with the fact that the rights she had in the past have been completely stripped away.
+Meanwhile, Zunaira sits outside in the hot sun for two hours, stewing over her fate as a woman in Taliban society, and coming to terms with the fact that the rights she had in the past have been completely stripped away from the Taliban.
 After the sermon is over, they walk home together.
 Zunaira starts to cry.